ucsd-cse12-ss22/ucsd-cse12-ss22.github.io/pa5/index.md

 <!-- ![](https://i.imgur.com/jDzGOt0.png) -->

-## Testing (3 points)
+## Testing (2 points)
 ---

-In the starter code, there are two files where you may add tests:
+In the starter code, there are two files where you will add tests:
 - MyHashMapTest.java
 - BSTTest.java